-Each retired member's income is to be increased by an amount as determined by the actuarial study.
+Each retired member's income may be increased by an amount as determined by the actuarial study.
 The maximum increase is 5% a year.
-This increase is made only if supportable on an actuarially sound basis.
+This increase is made only if supportable on an actuarially sound basis by the fund.
+KRS 95.859(3) provides: